elpomoika/EIdea/README.md

 To use the plugin, set the following permissions in your permission plugin:

-- `eidea.default` — for regular players, allowing them to submit 1 feedback and set cooldown from config.
+- `feedback.default` — for regular players, allowing them to submit 1 feedback and set cooldown from config.
-- `eidea.premium` — for premium players, allowing them to submit 3 feedbacks.
+- `feedback.premium` — for premium players, allowing them to submit 3 feedbacks.
-- `eidea.admin` — for admins, granting access to the feedback management menu.
+- `feedback.admin` — for admins, granting access to the feedback management menu.

 ## Usage

 ### `/feedback` Command

-- Players with the `eidea.default` permission can submit one feedback.
+- Players with the `feedback.default` permission can submit one feedback.
-- Players with the `eidea.premium` permission can submit up to three feedbacks.
+- Players with the `feedback.premium` permission can submit up to three feedbacks.
 - After each feedback is approved, a cooldown is applied (configurable).
-- Admins with `eidea.admin` permission have access to a special menu for managing all feedbacks.
+- Admins with `feedback.admin` permission have access to a special menu for managing all feedbacks.

 ### Admin Menu

-Admins (with the `eidea.admin` permission) can access a menu with the following features:
+Admins (with the `feedback.admin` permission) can access a menu with the following features:

 - View all submitted feedbacks.
 - Approve or reject feedbacks.